mscharmann/sexrecevo/README.md

 ## sexrecevo

+## 2019-08-17
+-  exploration of parameter space: growth_rate_report.txt
+	contains the measured growth rate of the non-recombining region in 50 replicates for each of 216 parameter combinations, total 10800 simulation runs.
+Simulations start with a non-recombining region of c.
+50-200 bases, depending on parameters.
+We do not start from zero to avoid the time-lag for mutations to come in and establish the first windows of sufficient divergence.
+However, it means that we have negative growth in some scenarios, as the nonrec starting block can be eroded.
+These might be treated as growth rate = 0.
+The script used was "sexrecevo.SNPs.2019-08-03.py".
+	The parameters are:
+	- 2 mutation rates
+	- 4 recombination rates
+	- 3 recombination-window-sizes
+	- 3 minimum-identity thresholds (min ident in the rec window, if ident below threshold rec prob drops to zero)
+	- 3 population sizes
+	Full details of the runs, including logfiles for XX, XY rec probs and Fst, dxy are here:
+		(server)
+		/scratch/temporary/mscharma/sims/runs_2019-08-11.tar.gz

 ## 2019-06-25
 - now measuring speed of expansion of the nonrec region and doing preliminary exploration of parameter space: examples in expansion_rates_examples.tar.gz
 - missing: a script to estimate the slope of a linear regression, of generation against the size of the nonrec region, averaged over all replicates of a parameter combination.
 The final output could perhaps be a barplot, with categories (parameter combinations) along the X and the height reflecting the speed of expansion, as e.g. "basepairs per generation".